uselagoon/lagoon-cli/docs/commands/lagoon_configuration_default-context.md

 ### SEE ALSO

-* [lagoon add](lagoon_add.md)	 - Add a project, or add notifications and variables to projects or environments
+* [lagoon configuration](lagoon_configuration.md)	 - Manage or view the contexts and users for interacting with Lagoon